-Please see the full $\underline{\text{Prescribing Information}}$ for additional Important Safety Information.
+Please see full Prescribing Information, as well as additional Important Safety Information throughout this brochure.

 HIGHLIGHTS OF PRESCRIBING INFORMATION

 These highlights do not include all the information needed to use POLIVY safely and effectively.
 See full prescribing information for POLIVY.